Kingdom Chromista, Phylum Ciliophora

 These are relatively large, from about 200 µm to over 1½ mm, with only small water expulsion vesicles around the margins.

-Maryna are cup-shaped with only a short ciliated projection behind the mouth.
-They secrete gelatinous tubes, often forming branched colonies, and are peculiar to transient puddles.
+Maryna are dome-shaped with only a short ciliated projection behind the mouth.
+They secrete gelatinous tubes from the front, sometimes in colonies, and are peculiar to transient puddles.

 Greek kolpos, gulf

 Colpodids are kidney-shaped with a groove on the right leading into a small mouth.
 The front end is twisted so water is funneled past it, bringing in food like bacteria and algae.

 These are especially common in terrestrial habitats like wet soil, leaf litter, infusions of plant material, and so on.
 Division takes place inside cysts.

 Nassophorea have tube-like mouths set behind the front, supported by pharyngeal rods linked to form a rigid oral basket.
 There are either a few compound cilia next to it or a series extending to its left.
 Most larger types feed on filamentous cyanobacteria, filling them with blue-green, orange, or other distinctly coloured vacuoles.